pamdesilva/fcc-weatherapp/README.md

 # Local Weather App ☔️

-Shows what your local weather is so you can be prepared.
+Shows you what the weather in your area is.
 [See demo](https://weather.pamela.io/)

 ### Features